bweiss/mortybot/README.md

 Most configuration of the bot is done via the conf/bot.properties file.
 You should edit this file to your liking prior to starting the bot.
 These properties can be modified while the bot is running via the CONFIG command.

+Note: You can change the location of the config directory by passing the -Dmortybot.config.dir argument to the JVM when starting the bot (see run.sh or run.bat).

 ### Bot Users

-Upon starting the bot for the first time, it is highly recommended that you issue a REGISTER command in a private message to the bot.
-This will register you with your current hostmask and the ADMIN, AOP, and DCC flags.
+After starting the bot for the first time, it is highly recommended that you issue a REGISTER command in a private message to the bot.
+This will register you with the bot using your current hostmask and admin rights.

-Further users can be added by an admin user via the USER ADD command (see HELP USER) or a user can register themselves (with no flags) by issuing a REGISTER command in a public or private message.
+Further users can be added by an admin user via the USER ADD command (see HELP USER) or a user can register themselves by issuing a REGISTER command in a public or private message.

 Supported flags: